The Ultimate Baby Carrier Buying Guide

 What are the benefits of baby-wearing?

-• Neuroscience: The American Academy of Pediatrics observes, “Some parents worry about spoiling their infant with too much holding.
+• Neuroscience: The American Academy of Pediatrics notes: "Some parents worry about spoiling their infant with too much holding.
 However experts agree that holding a baby in the early months meets the infant’s basic need to feel safe.
-In fact, babies who are picked up as soon as they begin to cry tend to cry less often and for shorter periods than do babies whose parents don’t respond quickly.”
+In fact, babies who are picked up as soon as they begin to cry tend to cry less often and for shorter periods than do babies whose parents don’t respond quickly."

 Shopping Tips: How to Select the Right Baby Carrier